onreg/flow-cache/README.md

 # FlowCache
-FlowCache is a wrapper around a `Flow` which caches data and manages statuses.
+FlowCache is a wrapper around a kotlinx.coroutines [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) which caches data and manages statuses.

 ### The Problems: